lkmflam/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab1.md

 Set 3.14159265 = pi
 Display "The value of pi is ". pi
 ```
+// Set pi = the number, not the other way around.
+And after the display use a comma, not a period.
 ---

 * Find the error in the following pseudocode.